Guy-Falk/EthicalHacking/README.md

 The files in this repositry may not be what they seem, they are for test purposes only!
 DO NOT!
 Download or attempt to open any files as they may be dangerous.
-No permission is granted to use any files.
+No permission is granted to download or use any files in this repositry.